OpenBAS-Platform/openbas/README.md

 - Multi-exercises and multi-organizations;
 - Training objectives and key processes;
-- Story lines development;
-- Incidents and injects management;
+- Story lines, incidents and injects development;
 - Scenarios scripting and automatic execution;
+- Realtime vizualisation of the exercise;
+- Automatic communication check of players and planners;
 - Documents and files sharing;
 - Statistics, reports and results;
 - Lessons learned process and roadmap follow-up.

 ## Status & Bugs

 Currently OpenEx is under heavy development, no release has been published yet.
 The first release will be available on January 2017.
-If you wish to report bugs or ask for new features, you can find the product project management here: https://projects.luatix.org/projects/openex.
+If you wish to report bugs or ask for new features, you can find the product bug tracker here: https://projects.luatix.org/projects/openex or directly use the Github issues module.

 ## Softwares